 We are proud to partner with a range of professionals and ambassadors to support us with our Team Girls program and be positive role models for young Australian girls.
 We collaborate with elite athletes, industry professionals and experts to provide parents with a range of resources and tools to help parents and families build the confidence of their girls.

 A role model to thousands of aspiring young netballers around the country, Gretel Bueta (Tippett) is a true Team Girl; always there for her Firebirds and Diamonds teammates, motivating them to perform their best, building them up to be the best version of themselves.
 Her 96% goal accuracy rate is testament to Gretel’s confidence on and off the court, along with her trademark lay-up shot.
 In 2019 Gretel was named International Player of the Year and was the recipient of the prestigious Liz Ellis Diamond, Netball Australia’s highest accolade.
-She loves spending time in nature, with friends and close-knit family and has a passion for health and nutrition, having recently completed her Nutrition and Dietetics Degree at Griffith University in 2019.
+She loves spending time in nature, with friends and close-knit family and has a passion for health and nutrition, having completed her Nutrition and Dietetics Degree at Griffith University in 2019.